Battle of Kapyong: Day battle

-4 Platoon, under Lieutenant Leonard Montgomerie, took over the attack, while a number of U.S. tanks moved in to provide further support.
+4 Platoon, under Lieutenant Leonard Montgomerie, took over the attack, while a number of US tanks moved in to provide further support.
 Conducting a right flanking attack, 4 Platoon suffered a number of casualties as they moved across the open ground.
 Advancing to within 30 m of the forward trenches, the PVA fire increased.
 Montgomerie launched a desperate bayonet charge, while a section under Corporal Donald Davie broke in on the right.
 Amid fierce hand-to-hand fighting, 4 Platoon cleared the PVA from the trenches, losing three men.
 Davie's section was then heavily engaged by machine guns from the rear trenches, and he moved quickly to assault these with his remaining men.
 Montgomerie reorganised the platoon, and they fought from trench to trench using bayonets and grenades.
 4 Platoon then began taking fire from another knoll to their front and, leaving his rear sections to clear the first position, Montgomerie led Davie's section onto the second knoll.
-Against such aggression the PVA were unable to hold and, although the majority bravely fought to the death, others fled across the open ground.
+Against such aggression the PVA were unable to hold and, although the majority fought to the death, others fled across the open ground.
 By 12:30, the knoll had been captured by 4 Platoon, with 57 PVA dead counted on the first position and another 24 on the second.

-A large PVA force was now detected occupying the old B Company position and 4 Platoon was effectively halted halfway to the objective.
+However, a large PVA force was now detected occupying the old B Company position and 4 Platoon was effectively halted halfway to the objective.
 Before Laughlin could prepare his next move, he was ordered to withdraw by Ferguson, who was relaying orders from Burke pursuant to a new appraisal of the situation, and the attempted assault to dislodge the PVA and recover the hill was abandoned.
+O'Dowd attributed the failure of the assault to Ferguson's plan of attack, which had neglected to include artillery support from the 16 NZFR for the infantry.

-Ferguson then withdrew from the area in the U.S. tank and returned to his new HQ to the rear of the battlefield.
+Ferguson then withdrew from the area in the US tank and returned to his new HQ to the rear of the battlefield.
 During the fighting, the tanks had provided invaluable support, moving ammunition forward to B Company, and helping to evacuate the wounded.
 The entire operation had cost the 3 RAR three killed and nine wounded.
 For his actions, Montgomerie was awarded the Military Cross, while Davie received the Military Medal.
-O'Dowd attributed the failure of the assault to Ferguson's plan of attack, which had neglected to include artillery support for the infantry.